bannDev/Pro-Calendar-Team4/README.md

  * Flask

 ## Setup
 To run this project there will requirements to follow in a word document that contains information to all of the technologies listed, the folder is named Setup.
-Inside the folder there will be a folder named Installation that contains the word document.
+Inside the folder there will be 2 different file versions of the installation that contains the word document and a text file for quicker reading.

 ## Features